 - Availability of utilities (water, power)

-Main components in absorption cycle are:
+The main components in the absorption cycle are:

 - Solution Pump